 - That’s my first painting: You can put photos of your child growing up in his or her room.
 Framing and displaying your child’s drawings, paintings, writings will also add that special touch.

 - I love…Hang things that your child love or has a liking to.
-For example, if he loves trains, you can print a train chart or a diagram featuring all the different trains in the world.
+For example, if he loves trains, you can print a training chart or a diagram featuring all the different trains in the world.

 6. This Bed is Just Right: Finding the Right Furniture